 February 2016.
 I crammed my Honda Fit to the brink and drove to California with my sister and two cats in tow.
 Rent in the Bay Area is every bit as disgusting as you’ve heard.
 My husband and I paid more for an apartment with four roommates than we did for a spacious one bedroom in Chicago near the lake.
 Within weeks of my move, I discovered that my husband’s new BFF wasn’t so much a friend as an affair.
 This was the tip of his iceberg of lies, as is often the case with cheaters.

 My husband dumped me in June.
-I spent the remainder of 2016 getting divorced, working daily overtime at an awful call center job to keep my head above water as I hemorrhaged money.
+I spent the remainder of 2016 getting divorced, working daily overtime at an awful call center job to keep my head above water while hemorrhaging money.
 I moved into an even smaller bedroom in the same apartment (less space than a dorm room) to save on rent.
 I didn’t even bother unpacking in that shoebox.

 March 2017.
 I headed back to the midwest (my third time making the drive in a year and a half) with best friend and kitties along for the emotional ride.
-I deposited my few remaining possessions at my parents’ house in Cleveland (mostly boxes of movies), where much of it, including the cats, still resides.
+I deposited my few remaining possessions at my parents’ house in Cleveland (mostly boxes of movies), where much of it remains, including the cats.

 On March 23, I flew down to Georgia and started my northbound Appalachian Trail thru hike the following morning.
 For 5.5 glorious months, I lived in the woods, carrying only what I needed in my backpack, brain, and heart.
 Upon leaving camp most mornings, I looked back at my freshly cleared site, reflecting on nomadic life.
 I made a little home on that spot, and now it’s gone like I was never here.
 I finished my hike in Maine on September 7, forever changed.